HomeAntibiotics

 Get Antibiotics Prescribed

 Antibiotics are medicines used to treat infections caused by bacteria.
-Bacteria are micro-organisms or ‘germs’ that can live both inside and outside of the body.
-Some bacteria are harmful and cause infections, while others are harmless or beneficial.
-Several different types of antibiotics are available, and the doctor will prescribe one suitable for your infection.
+Bacteria are microorganisms that can live both inside and outside the body.
+While some bacteria are beneficial, others can cause infections requiring antibiotic treatment.
+Different antibiotics are available, and a doctor will prescribe the most suitable one based on the type of infection.

 Free Online Assessment Quick and Without Obligation